ibjanardana/CTFLearn/WEB/My blog/readme.md

 Answer:

-1.first go to the blog page and use developers tool on your browser 2.get to a storage and look to the local storage and found key and value of flag.
+1.first go to the blog page and use developers tool on your browser.

+2.get to a storage and look to the local storage and found key and value of flag.

 Flag: flag{n7f_l0c4l_570r463_15n7_53cur3_570r463}